 There have been two applications to the High Court for a statutory review (under s.113 of the Planning and Compulsory Purchase Act 2004) in respect of the adoption of the Local Plan.

-Further details will be available once the legal proceedings provide clarification.
-Work to publish the final version of the Plan and the corresponding updates to the Policies Map (in hard copy and online) will be undertaken once legal proceedings have concluded, however it is only the above designations/sites which are affected.
+Further information is also provided in the general Update on legal challenges (pdf, 12 KB) document (as at 15 February 2019), which will be updated as the legal challenges progress.
+Work to publish the final version of the Plan and the corresponding updates to the Policies Map will be undertaken once legal proceedings have concluded, however it is only the above designations/sites which are affected.

 If you would like more information, please contact the Local Plan Team.